processing/processing-pi-website/content/tutorial/project-synth/index.md

   GPIO.pinMode(buttonPin, GPIO.INPUT_PULLUP);
 }
 ...
-// When a pull-up resistor is enabled, the button will read LOW when it's pressed if (GPIO.digitalRead(buttonPin) == GPIO.LOW) {
+// Because a pull-up resistor is enabled, the button will read LOW when it's pressed if (GPIO.digitalRead(buttonPin) == GPIO.LOW) {
   // Button is pressed
 }